ANAT SHIFTAN (Israeli – American, b. 1955)

 11" H x 11" W

 The format for Flora is that of a “center piece.”
 It echoes a long tradition of arranging a still life (bowl with fruit or floral arrangement) as a center presence on a table.
 That arrangement is seemingly neutral but is actually symbolic*.
 When I make my floral piles, I explore the ambivalent condition of our relation with nature.
-As I attempt look at nature I realize it is not there for me to view.
-Nature as an authentic unpredictable and uninterrupted phenomenon it is not present in our world.
+As I attempt to look at nature I realize it is not there for me to view.
+Nature as an authentic, unpredictable, and uninterrupted phenomenon is not present in our world.
 Our “nature” is stylized and cultured.
 Further, nature as a cultural concept is placed in contrast to the mechanized world yet nature is in fact mechanical and predictable.
 Finally, nature is not neutral or objective but rather powerful and “opinionated.”
 Nature embodies the texture of sexuality, life and death, of power and subversion and is very similar to complex political and social phenomena.

 For these reasons the form of my flowers is an invented one rather than made through observation.
 In Flora, the floral objects are flower-like but are not attempting to represent any specific species.
 The stem has a geometric hexagon core that alludes to the mechanical way of making these flowers as well as the geometry and predictability of nature as witnessed.

 In the end, Flora celebrates my fascination with nature.
 I capture nature as something that is ambivalent and get as close as possible to presenting nature the way it is in our world today.